mvolkmann/MyUnixEnv/notes/11tyNotes.md

 11ty is the most popular SSG that supports multiple template languages.

-A lot of big names in the web community love 11ty, including Mathias Bynens, Chris Coyier, Brian Leroux, Addy Osmani, Sara Soueidan See https://www.11ty.dev/docs/testimonials/.
+A lot of big names in the web community love 11ty, including Mathias Bynens, Chris Coyier, Rob Dodson, Brian Leroux, Addy Osmani, Dave Rupert, and Sara Soueidan.

+See https://www.11ty.dev/docs/testimonials/.

 11ty competes with: